 - Sheepmeat is a culturally important item in MENA.
 As a meat, lamb is considered a superior protein that is tender, juicy and tasty, making it a family favourite.
-As a premium product, per capita consumption is low compared to chicken and fish but is notably higher in MENA compared to most countries in Europe, North America and Asia (Sources: MLA, GIRA). - MENA sheepmeat consumption has seen recovery postpandemic, supported by high oil prices, the return of expats and resumption of tourism-related activity.
-Consumption in Australia's main MENA markets is forecast to average a CAGR of +2.2% from 2021 to 2026 from around 600,000 to 635,000 tonnes cwe (Source: GIRA).
+As a premium product, per capita consumption is low compared to chicken and fish but is notably higher in MENA compared to most countries in Europe, North America and Asia (Sources: MLA, GIRA). - Total consumption in Australia's main MENA markets is forecast to increase at a CAGR of +2.3% from 2023 to 2027 from around 641,000 to 702,000 tonnes cwe (Source: GIRA).